-I know most photograph go to the other end of the beach for the point black rock formations (see next section), but I really fell in love with the arch.
-It is really close to the parking.
+I know most photographers go to the other end of the beach for the point black rock formations (see next section), but I really fell in love with the arch.
+It is really close to the carpark.

-I love its proportion and the cut in the rocks.
+I love its proportions and the cut in the rock.
 Some call it the Elephant rock.

-Just be careful at high tide as you could be taking a picture inside when a wave comes all the way on your feet 🙁
+Just be careful at high tide as you could be taking a picture inside when a wave comes all the way onto your feet 🙁

 Adraga Beach Café Restaurant

 Adraga Beach is still quite wild.
-There is only a parking with a cafe (Restaurant d'Agrada) and facilities.
-The next beach Praia Grande as several restaurant but less drama...
+There is only a carpark with a cafe (Restaurant d'Agrada) and facilities.
+The next beach Praia Grande has several restaurants but less interest in terms of scenery...